-Selecting the Niagara Daemon User Home location
+Selecting the Daemon User Home location

-This procedure describes selecting the location for the Niagara Daemon User Home folder.
-In Niagara 4.4 and later, the program provides the default location which you can change if you wish.
+This procedure describes selecting the location for the daemon user home folder.
+In Niagara, the program provides the default location which you can change if you wish.

-Step 1 In the Niagara 4 Installation Program window, accept the default Niagara Daemon User Home folder or if desired, click Browse to navigate to a different location.

-The default location is ProgramData\Niagara4.n\brand (where n is the software version and brand is your product name).
+Step 1 In the Niagara 4 Installation Program window, accept the default daemon user home folder (ProgramData\Niagara4 n\brand, where n is the software version and brand is your product name), or you can indicate another location.